rmartin1985/password-generator-wk3/README.md

 This week I have created a password generator.
 These are becoming increasingly more necesssary in today's world as cyber security has become a larger issue.
 Being able to create a new password that is secure enough is hard to do off the top of ones head.
 This application was built in order to take that guess work away and create a random password for anyone to use.

-I was provided a starter code of HTML and CSS and was given the challenge of making adding JavaScript to make this password generator more interactive and functional.
+I was provided a starter code of HTML and CSS and was given the challenge of adding JavaScript to make this password generator more interactive and functional.

 ## Usage